-Bee, Wasp and Hornet Facts, Identification and Control
+Bee, Wasp and Hornet Facts, Identification, and Control in New York, New Jersey, and Connecticut

 Scientific Order: Hymenoptera